-But going to a place for a float in a sensory deprivation tank can easily set you back around $100, and if you’re a regular, this can add up quickly.
+But going to a place for a float in a sensory deprivation tank can easily set you back $75 or more an hour, adding up quickly if you’re a fan.

 How can I finance a home sensory deprivation tank?

 Buying a sensory deprivation tank doesn’t come with as many financing options as, say, a car.
-But that doesn’t mean you don’t have options.
-Here are some of the ways to cover the cost of your tank without breaking the bank.
+But you can find ways to cover the cost of your tank without breaking the bank.

-You’ll want to get your personal loan before buying your tank, but it’s a good idea to have a specific number in mind.
-Not only can it help you find a lender that’s appropriate for your needs, it can also keep you from over-borrowing and paying more than necessary in interest and fees.
+You’ll need to square away your personal loan before buying your tank, but it’s a good idea to narrow down a specific amount.
+It can help you find a lender that’s appropriate for your needs, while also keeping you from borrowing and paying more than necessary in interest and fees.

-To do this, reach out to the company you’re interested in buying from and ask for a quote for your tank and delivery and epsom salt, if they provide it.
-If they don’t sell salt, ask if they recommend a manufacturer and reach out to them for a quote.
+Reach out to the float tank company you’re interested in buying from and ask for a quote that includes delivery and Epsom salt, if they provide it.
+If they don’t sell salt, ask if they recommend a manufacturer and reach out for an amount to factor into your loan.

 Manufacturer payment plan

-Some sensory deprivation tank manufacturers offer payment plans, similar to a personal loan.
-You’ll apply for financing while you’re purchasing your tank and pay it off according to your manufacturer’s terms.
+Some sensory deprivation tank manufacturers offer payment plans that are like a personal loan.
+You apply for financing while shopping for your tank, paying it off according to your manufacturer’s terms.

-The downside of using a payment plan is you can’t use it to cover the cost of items the manufacturer doesn’t sell, like salt.
-You also don’t have the options to compare different personal loan providers.
+The downside of a payment plan is you can’t use it to cover the cost of items the manufacturer doesn’t sell, like salt.
+You also don’t have the options to compare multiple personal loan providers.

-You might not want to put the cost of your tank on a credit card unless it’s on the cheaper end — having a balance of more than 30% of your credit limit can hurt your credit score, not to mention attract more in interest.
+You might not want to put the cost of your tank on a credit card unless it’s a cheaper model.
+A balance of more than 30% of your credit limit can hurt your credit score, not to mention attract more in interest.

-However, it might make more sense to use plastic to cover other costs associated with your float tank like salt and water maintenance gear.
+However, it might make sense to pay with plastic for costs associated with your float tank, like salt and water-maintenance gear.

-The biggest immediate cost you’ll cover is the cost of your new tank.
-How much you pay largely depends on what type of tank you want.
+Your largest immediate cost by far is your new tank.
+How much you pay largely depends on the type you want.
 On the cheaper end are tents offered by companies like Zen Float Company, which cost a little less than $2,000.
-Actual tanks are typically more expensive and can set you back as much as $14,500 or even $30,000.
+Actual tanks are typically more expensive and can set you back as much as $14,500 and even $30,000.

 Typical tank cost: $2,000 to $30,000

-Your new tank is pretty useless if you can’t get it to your house.
-Lighter tent models typically have lower shipping costs because it’s less involved.
-Heavy tanks can be a bit more expensive, though we’ve found that some sellers factor the cost of shipping into the overall price of the tank.
+Your new tank is useless if you can’t get it to your house.
+Lighter tent models come with lower shipping costs than heavy tanks.
+Some sellers factor the cost of shipping into the overall price of your tank.

-Your shipping costs can also depend on where you live.
-If you’re ordering a tank from a manufacturer in your state, you probably won’t have to pay as much as if you were shipping it across the country.
+Shipping costs can also depend on where you live.
+If you order a tank from a manufacturer in your state, you might not pay as much as shipping it across the country.
 And ordering a tank from abroad can be even more expensive.

 Typical shipping cost: Free to $1,000 or more

 If you watched the first season of Stranger Things, you know that sensory deprivation tanks need a lot of salt.
 Like, a lot of salt.
-As in, you could clear out all of your local drug stores and still might not have enough.
+As in, you could clear out your local drugstores and still not have enough.

-Your average float tank needs about 850 pounds of salt, though it can easily be more than 1,000.
+Your average float tank needs about 850 pounds of inorganic magnesium sulfate — commonly called Epsom salt — though it can easily be more than 1,000.
 Generally, you need about six pounds of salt per gallon of water.

-More than likely, you’re going to have to order it in bulk from a wholesaler or your tank’s manufacturer.
-You might have to reach out to your salt supplier to get a quote and could potentially negotiate a discount.
+More than likely, you’ll need to order your salt in bulk from a wholesaler or your tank’s manufacturer.
+You might have to reach out to your salt supplier to get a quote, potentially negotiating a discount.

 The water maintenance

 Storing that much water in your home — at least 200 gallons — requires some maintenance.
-You’ll likely need to get the following supplies to maintain your tank:
+Supplies you’ll need to maintain your tank include:

-- Hydrometer.
-Measures how dense your water is — and how like you’ll be able to float in it.
+Hydrometer.
+Measures how dense your water is — and how likely you’re able to float in it.

-- Test strips.
-Strips to test the pH level of your water.
+Test strips.
+Strips to test and fine-tune the pH level of your water.

-You can usually find these items online or at a local pool supply store.
+You can typically find these items online or at a local pool supply store.

 Keeping your tank at the ideal temperature can also add up over time.
-It can take as long as 30 hours to get your tank up to ideal temperature — not an insignificant amount of energy.
+It takes as long as 30 hours to get your tank up to ideal temperature — a significant amount of energy.

-These costs can vary significantly, depending on factors like which state you live in and the temperature of the room where you keep your tank.
+Costs vary depending on the state you live in and the temperature of the room your tank is kept in.